-“Mom, do you have a pencil and paper I can have?”
-Haley, my 10-year-old asked as we watched the ring-tailed lemurs leap from tree to tree at the San Francisco Zoo.
+“Mom, do you have a pencil and paper I can have?” my daughter, Haley asked as we watched the ring-tailed lemurs leap from tree to tree at the San Francisco Zoo.
 “I need to write something down.”

 Madagascar’s deforestation, largely the result of slash and burn agriculture, is resulting in the rapid destruction of the lemurs’ habitat and has rendered the primates endangered.

 Intrigued, I asked, “Why do you want to write this down, sweetie?”

 She didn’t hesitate, “This is a good thing to remember because when you make bad choices you’ll always be affected by it.
 You’ll always get consequences.”